kninad111/temp_prediction_visualization/README.md

 # temp_prediction_visualization

 This data consists of temperatures of INDIA averaging the temperatures of all places month wise.
-Temperature values are recorded in CELSIUS
+Temperature values are recorded in CELSIUS.

 Problem statements:-
 a.
 Apply Linear Regression using suitable library function and predict the Month-wise temperature.